EricssonBroadcastServices/lrud/README.md

 A spatial navigation library for devices with input via directional controls

+## RedBeeMedia fork

+**The RedBeeMedia fork contains bugfixes and type improvements that won't be merged back into the upstream repository since it is in maintenance mode.**

 ## :nut_and_bolt: Maintenance Mode :nut_and_bolt:
 LRUD is now in maintenance mode; existing bugs will be fixed, but new features will not be added.
 A new library called [LRUD Spatial](https://github.com/bbc/lrud-spatial) is now available to the Open Source community.